 I did not know anything about Troy Davis a week ago.
 Nothing.
 I’ll welcome anyone who would like to chime and call me a bandwagon supporter (because this is a trend, right?).
 I could care less.
 What I know is this: a man was in prison for 22 years, set to die three times before actually being executed on the fourth time.
 I’m trying to put myself in his shoes and all I can think of is that I would’ve died from the mental strain of it all a long time ago.
 Can you imagine being in jail for something you didn’t do, trying to convince people over and over again that you didn’t do it, and NO ONE believes you?

 The story of Troy Davis is not new.
-Yes, there are many like him.
+Yes, there are .
 But we live in a time where social media has really highlighted what is going on in and around our world.
 A few years ago, this story wasn’t relevant to us.
 Unfortunately, we’re a little too late.

 Gosh, honestly, I’m just writing.
 I really don’t know what to say, how to say it or what order to say it in.